 Users who are assigned the

-user account.
+dboas default schema don't inherit the permissions of thedbouser account.
 No permissions are inherited from a schema by users; schema permissions are inherited by the database objects contained in the schema. -

 the

-fixed database role is not the same as the user account that is recorded as the owner of the database. -
+dbouser account is not the same as thedb_ownerfixed database role and thedb_ownerfixed database role is not the same as the user account that is recorded as the owner of the database. -

 The default schema for a user is solely used for object-reference in case the user omits the schema when querying objects.
 Users in the database will be able to access any object owned by

-without specifying the owner as long as the user has appropriate permission.
+dbowithout specifying the owner as long as the user has appropriate permission.

 原文:https://dev.to/ranggakd/what-is-dbo-in-sql-server-396k